KevFan/webpage_proj/README.md

 HOW TO START THIS PROJECT:
 --------------------------
-The project currently uses ejs templating, and as such would require the project to be hosted locally which supports this templating system (harp was used during the developement of this project), therefore an internet connection is required.
+The project currently uses ejs templating, and as such would require the project to be hosted locally through an application that supports this templating system (harp was used during the developement of this project), therefore an internet connection is required.

 Also the website would not work correctly for the harp compile version unless it's been deployed, as referencing has been changed to absolute for deployment.